HongyangGao/ChannelNets/README.md

 ChannelNets are compact and efficent CNN via Channel-wise convolutions.
 It has been accepted in NIPS2018.

-Detailed information about ChannelNets is provided in [arXiv tech report] (https://arxiv.org/abs/1809.01330).
+Detailed information about ChannelNets is provided in https://papers.nips.cc/paper/7766-channelnets-compact-and-efficient-convolutional-neural-networks-via-channel-wise-convolutions.pdf.

 ## Citation